luizmiguelsl/Hotmart-DevOpsChallenge/README.md

     Command executed to create our network stack ./create.sh Hotmart-DevOpsChallenge-VPC network.yml network-parameters.json

-7 - Finally, lets create our servers and ALB:
+7 - Finally, let's create our servers and ALB, but make sure that the network stack has finished the creation

     Command executed to create our server stack:
     ./create.sh Hotmart-DevOpsChallenge-Servers servers.yml servers-parameters.json